 The therapeutic state shrouds its authoritarianism in a gauzy layer of touchy-feely support.
 As Nolan wrote, “Where the nanny state told people what to do, the counselor state tells people what to think and feel.”
 Terrifyingly, the guiding morality of 60 percent of Millennials in any situation is that they’ll “just be able to feel what’s right,” according to the National Study of Youth and Religion.
 Apparently adults these days aren’t teaching kids that if they don’t stand for something, they’ll fall for anything.
 It’s no wonder then that the self-esteem movement has garnered bipartisan support from Republicans like Colin Powell, Barbara Bush, and Jack Kemp in addition to countless prominent Democrats.
 Joe Klein wrote in the New Republic, that “[Clinton’s] appeal wasn’t charisma, it was therapy.
 He promised a twelve-step presidency.”

-By embracing this unifying framework, we surrendered decision-making to the state to determine whether “one must take a certain therapeutic drug to attend public school, attend a sensitivity training seminar to stay in school or to keep a certain job, adopt a particular understanding of oneself and one’s relationships to get out of prison, pay higher health insurance premiums to cover state-required mental health costs, and the like.”
+By embracing this unifying framework, we surrendered decision-making to the state to determine whether “one must take a certain therapeutic drug to attend public school, attend a sensitivity training seminar to stay in school or to keep a certain job, adopt a particular understanding of oneself and one’s relationships to get out of prison, look for the best burial insurance quotes, pay higher health insurance premiums to cover state-required mental health costs, and the like.”
 (Nolan 323)

 Nothing about the above quote sounds liberating.
 If we want to actually get serious about “reaching our potential” and maximizing well-being, we would do well to heed Baumeister’s advice and forget about self-esteem.
 As the Japanese have discovered, unfocused introspection actually tends to make people more miserable.
 Instead, they practice a form of therapy called Morita, in which the goal is not to alleviate discomfort or to attain a transcendent emotional state, but to act constructively and deliberately to avoid being ruled by inevitable emotional ups and downs.
 Practicing discipline teaches us far more about ourselves than any self-esteem boosting exercise; the original meaning of the word “disciple,” after all, is to comprehend.